danieldriver/danieldriver.github.io/_includes/recommend-always.md

 Making Sense
 : Northey, Margot, Bradford A. Anderson, and Joel N. Lohr. [*Making Sense in Religious Studies: A Student’s Guide to Research and Writing*](https://amzn.to/32ifUtJ).
 3rd ed.
 Don Mills, ON: Oxford University Press, 2019.
-: This title is optional but highly recommended.
-It includes basic advice on things like reading religious texts, writing essays and book reviews, making oral presentations, and learning languages.
+: This title includes basic advice on things like reading religious texts, writing essays and book reviews, making oral presentations, and learning languages.
 It should help you master fundamental tasks in nearly any course in religion or theology.

 SBLHS2
 : *The SBL Handbook of Style*, 2nd Edition, is the definitive style manual for biblical studies and related disciplines.